Reinstate the Sotheby's 2

 Old Bond St, London.
 Wed 8 Jul 2015

-after they sacked four workers who took part in last week's protest for proper
+Sotheby's after they sacked four workers who took part in last week's

-the 'Sotheby's 4' as well as for the original demands for
+of the 'Sotheby's 4' as well as for the original demands for

 proper sick pay, holidays and pensions met at Oxford Circus.
-The UVW were supported
+The UVW

-to protest outside the auction house, while police tried to force
+wanted to protest outside the auction house, while police tried to force

 them across to the pavement opposite.
 After five minutes police began

 pushing the protesters, but were only successful after two more police

 Save Shaker Aamer weekly vigil